MPAS-Dev/compass/test/_sources/users_guide/ocean/framework/vertical.rst.txt

 If the ``bottom_depth`` option is also defined, the depths will be renormalized so that bottom of the deepest layer is at ``z = -bottom_depth``.
-This is the default approach in the :ref:`ocean_ziso` configuration:
+This is the default approach in the :ref:`ocean_ziso` test group:

 .. code-block:: cfg